theprivateer/blog/packages/privateer/basecms/README.md

 - Visit tracking middleware, visitor classification, and analytics widgets
 - Optional flat-file backup listener and Markdown editor asset tracking
 - Optional AI-generated meta descriptions for Post and Page edit screens
+- A Model Context Protocol (MCP) server (remote + local) exposing registered content types and analytics to AI agents, with a package-owned access-key model and Filament resource
 - Package migrations and factories

 ## What The Host App Still Owns